-The experienced Shoreline family law attorneys at [firm] are ready to help you at a moment’s notice.
+The experienced Shoreline family law attorneys at Law Offices of Shana E. Thompson are ready to help you at a moment’s notice.
 Whether it’s filing for divorce, negotiating with the other party, calling upon experts, or litigating in court, our lawyers are exceptional at what we do and have a track record to prove it.
 If you choose one of our skilled litigators to represent you case, you can expect:

 - Microscopic focus on your needs as well as personalized attention